Bailador/Bailador/README.md

 inside the code block of a route.
 This subroutine returns a Hash in which you can just toss in all data or objects that should be be in the session context.
 After your route code is finished the session will be stored automatically.
 How this should be done can be configured.
-The handling of sessions can be influenced if you call
+The handling of sessions can be influenced with settings of Bailador::Configuration.

-    sessions-config()
+    config()

 inside the bailador script before you call `baile`.
 As soon as you have requested the first session it is of no use to change the configure any further.
 Following config options are available.
 Most of them should be self explaining.